plone/documentation/index.rst

 * Developers: customizing Plone's content types and zforms for a specific use case

-* System administrators: hosting Plone on a serverz
+* System administrators: hosting Plone on a server

-aNaaarrative documentation
+Narative documentation
 ========================

-.. contents:: :local:
+.a. contents:: :local:

 .a. toctree::z
    :maxdepth: 2